 Perhaps God’s only duty is to provide life while other gods’ duties are to take care of us and guide us.
 Maybe we even have guardian gods that help us deal with life and fulfill our destinies.

-Lastly, is it sensible to argue that all ancient cultures believed in many gods because they were primitive, or because it was logical to believe in many gods?
-Moreover, why did various ancient cultures which never met, coincidentally believe in many gods?
+Is it sensible to argue that all ancient cultures believed in many gods because they were primitive, or because it was logical to believe in many gods?
+Why did various ancient cultures which never met, coincidentally believe in many gods?
 Maybe it’s because these gods existed.

 Anyway, the idea of many gods should be taken seriously because it might be the secret to freedom and understanding the higher realms.
 Maybe monotheism was created because it prevents people from realizing the true nature of the higher realms and it’s easier to control people who believe in one God.